 What are the benefits of patient appreciation events?

-Smart appreciation events offer real patient value and clear business benefits for your practice.
+Smart appreciation events offer real patient value and clear business benefits for your practice:

 6 creative ideas for Patient Appreciation Day in your dental office